Blog

 Robotics and Autonomous Fulfillment

+Although this one may look like sci-fi, it is more real than you think.
 As robotics technology matures, the boundary between the OMS and physical fulfillment will blur.
 In automated warehouses, OMS platforms will communicate directly with robotic pickers, conveyors, and automated storage and retrieval systems (AS/RS), transforming digital commands into physical movement.

 This integration will make real-time order updates truly real: as soon as a robot retrieves an item, the OMS updates the order status, inventory count, and expected delivery time.